Tagline: They’re Gonna Love You … ‘Til You’re Dead!

 If anyone is able to explain things further, please feel free to contact me.

-After stumbling upon a human rapist who just happens to be in the neighbourhood, our acid-spewing creature turns slasher by procuring a knife and slicing the virile intruder’s eyeball before claiming his prize.
+Stumbling upon a human rapist who just happens to be in the neighbourhood, our acid-spewing creature turns slasher by procuring a knife and slicing the virile intruder’s eyeball before claiming his prize.

 Most Absurd Moment

 Questioned about his personal interest in the series of rapes besieging the city, Detective Dale Andriotti explains to Doctor Gamble Pace that his sister was also raped when he was a small boy, and how he watched her ‘go from a happy teenager to a closed-up old lady in one day’.
 Obviously seeing an opening, he then asks her out to dinner in the very next breath.
-Not seeing anything strange or inappropriate about the detective’s approach, Doctor Pace readily accepts his invitation.
+Not finding anything strange or inappropriate about the detective’s timing, Doctor Pace readily accepts his invitation.

 Most Absurd Dialogue